A Dog’s Guide to Central Park

 Please note: Dogs must always be leashed in the following locations, even during off-leash hours.

-- Arthur Ross Pinetum (Mid-Park between 84th and 86th Street)
+- Arthur Ross Pinetum West (Mid-Park between 84th and 86th Streets)

 - Bridle Path (Loop surrounding the Reservoir)

-- Conservatory Garden (East Side between 104th and 106th Street)
+- Conservatory Garden (East Side between 104th and 106th Streets)

 - Kerbs Boathouse Plaza (East Side at 74th Street)